Best Freeze-Dried Food for Backpacking [2023 Edition]

 Best Value

-Carnivores won’t have any issues finding something good in Mountain House’s product line, which includes yummy freeze-dried meat meals like beef stroganoff, lasagna with meat sauce, and chicken breast with mashed potatoes.
+Carnivores won’t have any issues finding something good in Oregon-based Mountain House’s product line, which includes yummy freeze-dried meat meals like beef stroganoff, lasagna with meat sauce, and chicken breast with mashed potatoes.
 MH also offers a good variety of breakfast dishes like granola with milk and blueberries, biscuits with gravy, and a breakfast skillet.

 For those out there who can’t make up their mind which Mountain House packet to taste first, the company offers special emergency packets with a good sampling of their products.
 Don’t worry about adding too much weight to your backpack with these packets.
 Each Mountain House pouch only weighs an average of three ounces.